Cultivating a positive body image (the way you view yourself) means first seeing through the lies. Would you believe me if I told you…

 Photo-Manipulation on a More Personal Level

-This trend of treating women’s bodies like objects to be airbrushed is not restricted to fashion magazines, billboards, and television ads.
+This trend of treating women’s bodies like objects is not restricted to fashion magazines, billboards, and television ads.
 Numbers vary, but several surveys suggest anywhere from 64 to 71 percent of photos posted on social media are altered somehow.

 That’s a lot!
 (I didn’t know this until I did the research for this post, and now I’m suddenly feeling suspicious of my friends.)
 With photo editing software, making your lips fuller and your skin younger is just a matter of a few clicks.
-So not only is the media objectifying our bodies, but we’re doing it to ourselves as well.
+So not only does media impact body image perception, but we do it to ourselves as well.

 Which begs the question: When did having the perfect body become a woman’s measure of success?